My Main Page with Links to My Other

 putting little enthusiasm into them, is a recipe for dehumanization.

-is missing in our lives without pouring on the right types of efforts.
-We avoid
+is missing in our lives without pouring on the right types of efforts, avoiding

-activities that require serious commitment.
-We are more interested in constant
+activities that require serious commitment, more interested in constant

 novelty.
-The number of wants and "needs" have increased.
+The number of wants and "needs" increase.
 The authors

-conclude that time should be seen as an important value issue.
+conclude: Time should be an important value issue.

-The fantastic tables in Time for Life are more fascinating than the clunky text.
-The authors decided to be vacation philosophers rather than moral philosophers.
+The fantastic tables in this work are more fascinating than the clunky text.
+The authors, unfortunately, decided to be vacation philosophers rather than moral philosophers.
 The authors oppose philosophies of passive leisure, yet they do not bring themselves to explicit moral philosophies.
-They prescribe active leisure, which is not much of an improvement over passive leisure.
-The authors’ prescriptions for solving the paradoxes of hedonism and modern life are not quite empty, but they are nowhere near good.
-The authors predict a massive decline in the number of hours worked, which may be true for the
+They prescribe active leisure--little improvement over passive leisure.
+The authors’ prescriptions for solving the paradoxes of hedonism and modern life are not empty, but are nowhere near good.
+The authors predict a massive decline in the number of hours worked, which may be true for

-leisure classes, but not for the non-leisure classes.
-Finding ways to make work more personally and socially valuable is an even bigger challenge for the future than finding ways to make leisure more purposeful, but the authors have little to offer.
-Many people are hell bent on trying to convince us that technologies that make us mentally and physically passive are good for us or that passivity is not really passivity, but the authors have little to say about harmful technologies.
+leisure classes, but not for non-leisure classes.
+Finding ways to make work more personally and morally valuable is a bigger challenge for the future than finding ways to make leisure more purposeful.
+Many individuals are hell bent on trying to convince us that technologies that make us mentally and physically passive are good for us or that passivity is not really passivity, but the authors have little to say about harmful technologies.

-Time for Life has been criticized by others for using unrepresentative samples and coming up with some questionable statistics such as the large amount of time spent on needle point.
+Some critics criticized this work for using unrepresentative samples, and for coming up with some questionable statistics, such as the large amount of time spent on needle point.
+(Need more needle point!)
 The amount of time spent on private or embarrassing activities might also be mistaken.

-In 1965 busy people might have considered it a civic duty to fill out time diaries.
-By 1985 they might not have.
+In 1965 busy individuals might have considered it civic duty to fill out time diaries.
+By 1985 they might not.
 I also do not remember seeing much mention of dropouts, something that would make a big difference in this type of research, though I probably was not looking hard enough.
 Worth skimming.
 367p (H) 1997

 My Main Page with Links to My Other Book Reviews